GayashanDeshapriya/Application-Programming-Interfaces-API/README.md

 - APIs can be products themselves
 ex: Software as a Service (SaaS) products like Stripe's payment APIs or Twilio's text messaging and email APIs

+## How APIs Benefit Developers
+**1. Code Reusability:**
+- APIs promote code reusability by allowing developers to leverage existing functionalities without having to reinvent the wheel.
+This accelerates the development process and ensures consistency across applications.
+**2. Scalability:**
+- Developers can scale their applications more efficiently by integrating APIs.
+Aspects like data storage, authentication, and third-party services can be offloaded to specialized APIs, freeing developers to focus on core features.
+**3. Interconnected Ecosystem:**
+- APIs create an interconnected ecosystem of applications, fostering collaboration between developers and enabling the seamless integration of diverse services.
+This interconnectedness is a cornerstone of the modern web.

 ## Type of APIs
   **1. Hardware APIs**
   - Interface for software to talk to hardware.